Paul Ruffin: Honors and distinctions

 Ruffin has been featured in national journals such as the Black Engineer Magazine, the US Black Engineer Information Technology Magazine [8th Annual Homeland Security, Government and Defense Edition - Top Blacks in the Department of Defense Senior Executive Service (page 44)], Huntsville, Alabama Chamber of Commerce Initiatives Magazine Huntsville, Alabama Chamber of Commerce Initiatives Magazine (pages 13–14), COGIC Inspiration Today Magazine, and COGIC Be Well Today Magazine.

 Ruffin has been active in professional and scientific societies such as the International Society for Optical engineering, the Optical Society of America, the Institute of Navigation, and the National Society of Black Engineers since 1988.
 In 2005, he was promoted to the distinction of Fellow of SPIE International Society for Optical Engineering.

 Ruffin has served the professional and technical communities by his mentoring of high-school and undergraduate students during the Army's summer intern programs, teaching physics and Optics courses at Alabama A&M University in his capacity as Adjunct Professor, and serving as the director of education for the Huntsville Association of Technical Societies (HATS) where he was responsible for designing science enrichment programs for K-12 students from 1998 to 2008.
 He served as director of the Dr. Paul B. Ruffin Math Tutoring Academy (named in his honor) – a science and math tutoring support activity initiated to assist K-9 students that reside in public housing in the Huntsville, Alabama area from 2004-2006.
 Ruffin conducted lectures/seminars to educate/motivate high school students participating in Science Fairs at the Sci.Quest, North Alabama Science Center and young college-age students participating in the National Science Foundation Workshop/Short Course on Sensor Science and Technology at Alabama A&M University for scientific pursuits.

 Ruffin has served as the featured speaker at a number of public events including the 21st Annual Dr. Martin Luther King Jr. Memorial Breakfast held at Bishop State Community College in Mobile, Alabama sponsored by the Port City Chapter of Blacks In Government Inc. on Monday, January 18, 2010, the 3rd Annual Science, Technology, Engineering and Mathematics (STEM) Day “Increasing Global Competitiveness Through STEM” at Alabama A&M University on April 3, 2009.

 Personal

 Ruffin is married to Vetrea Slack Ruffin, who is a national gospel recording artist.
-Their two daughters, Lacretia Ruffin Conaway and Angelica Ruffin, both graduated from Alabama A&M University.
-Lacretia's husband, Kellen Conaway, is also an Alabama A&M University graduate.
-Ruffin and his wife have three grandchildren (Jared, Victoria, and Kellen II).
+They have two daughters.
 They presently reside in the Huntsville/Tennessee Valley area.

 Ruffin has served as the pastor of the Forge Temple Church of God in Christ in Birmingham, Alabama, since 2005.
-On 6 February 2012, he was presented the Pastoral Humanitarian Award by the Alabama People's Choice for his untiring deeds in public service.
+On 6 February 2012, he was presented the Pastoral Humanitarian Award by the Alabama People's Choice for his deeds in public service.